anony219/PReMM/README.md

 ## 5 Replicate Defects4J-Trans and Gitbug-Java Experiment

-We added experiments on the Defects4J-Trans and Gitbug-Java benchmarks in Section 5 (Section Discussion) to further validate PReMM's repair capabilities.
+We added experiments on the Defects4J-Trans and Gitbug-Java benchmarks in Section 4.6 (Section Data Contamination) to further validate PReMM's repair capabilities.

 #### Fault Localization Contribution